 Your Roman adventure is sure to be unforgettable with Eyes of Rome, a creative club of independent tour guides!
 You set the pace of the tour with your private tour guide, personally selected for you from our small team of enthusiastic professionals.
 You’ll be captivated as your passionate guide helps bring Rome to life with a tour that is customized to your interests and energy level.
 Read more...

 Endless steps, uneven sidewalks, and climbing around archeological sites can make Rome quite a challenge for those who have trouble walking.
-However, most of our tours can be adapted to your energy ...
+However, most of our tours can be adapted to your energy and ability level.
+Here is some general information ...

 Rome wasn’t built in a day, but now you can visit all the must-see sites of the Eternal City in one hassle-free day.
 You’ll cover a lot of ground, but with your professional and enthusiastic guide as well as a private car and driver at your disposal, you’ll move effortlessly ...